- Need for an ATS Compliant Resume?

 At times, an ATS Compliant Resume checker might be looking for exact matches.
 Take, for instance, an applicant who has got the all the relevant skills required for a job opening.
 However, he/she has composed their resume in a different language than is intended.
 In such a case, there is a high probability that the system might overlook that resume as the top applicant.
 For instance, if an applicant writes that he/she is an “ASW” but the ATS is looking for “Authorized Social Worker,” it may drop your resume.
 Similarly, an applicant writing ‘Excel Master’ instead of ‘Command on Spreadsheets’ might never make it past the ATS.

 Choose the Right File Type

-In the triviality of resume document-type debate, there are just two genuine competitors i.e. docx and pdf.
+In the triviality of resume document-type debate, there are just two genuine competitors i.e. docs and pdf.
 PDFs are suitable for keeping your format safe.
-However, the format of docx is the most precise ATS compliant resume format.
-Thus, using docx file format is always better in order to move a resume past the ATS compliant resume parser.
+However, the format of docs is the most precise ATS compliant resume format.
+Thus, using docs file format is always better in order to move a resume past the ATS compliant resume parser.
 However, if the call for resume asks to use any particular file format, the applicants should abide by the instructions.